techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 1. Enter the display name you want to show on the phone's home screen.
 1. Select **Save**.

-### Resource Account Sign in Test
+### Resource Accounts Sign in Test

-Use this tool: [Teams phone sign in test](https://testconnectivity.microsoft.com/tests/TeamsPhoneDeviceSignIn/input) to test that your Teams phone common area resource account is configured for successful sign on.
+Use this tool: [Teams phone sign in test](https://testconnectivity.microsoft.com/tests/TeamsPhoneDeviceSignIn/input) to test that your Teams phone common area resource account is configured for successful sign-on.

 ## Next steps